When is a good time to visit Hudson College?

 When will I find out if I’ve been accepted?

-Families are notified of Hudson’s admissions decision two weeks (or less) after the visit day or interview by email.
+Families are notified of Hudson’s admissions decision within two weeks of completing their interview.

 When do I have to tell Hudson College if I’ve accepted the offer?

-Families must inform Hudson of their decision within two weeks of the acceptance letter.
+Families must notify Hudson of their decision and provide a tuition fee deposit within two weeks of receiving the offer.
 The deadline for the decision will be included in the offer letter.

 What happens after I’ve accepted the offer?